HRKings/FullstackChallenge/README.md

 ## Docker Files

-The entire backend has docker files and two docker-compose ones that you can build, but you will have some problems with CORS if you don't pay attention.
+The entire backend has docker files and two docker-compose ones that you can build.
+Currently the frontend won't work if you spin the backend from docker because of CORS, but they are already disabled, so I think is a problem with one of the frameworks used.
 The frontend don't have docker support because I find really easy to use the Angular CLI to serve the SPA.